JS-RML/Advanced-high-speed-scooping/README.md

 ```

 In the 'GRIPPER/mainGripper.py', you can select control signal choosing obejcts which will be scooped. $\color{red}{\textsf{So when does a user need to select one of the object settings?
 Before or after running main.py?}}$ $\color{red}{\textsf{So when does a user need to select one of the object settings?
 Before or after running main.py?}}$

+$\color{red}{\textsf{This sounds more like a high-level goal to achieve.
+Explain more explicitly the list of low-level action items that your user needs to perform.}}$

 ```python
 controlSignal = 'card'
 # controlSignal = 'domino'